 To me, rhubarb smells like spring and brings back memories of childhood.
 Memories of dipping rhubarb stalks, freshly cut from the backyard, into little bowls of sugar.
 Yup, parents gave their children little Tupperware containers of sugar back then, to dip their rhubarb in.
 There was always this wonderful pucker in your mouth feeling when you bite into the stringy stalk, tempered with the sweetness of sugar and the feeling of sunshine on your hair at last.

 Do Not Eat The Rhubarb Leaves

 Another rhubarb fact.
-It is a vegetable, and not a fruit.
-Like tomatoes, are a fruit, and not a veg.
+It is a vegetable and not a fruit.
+Like tomatoes, they are fruits, and not vegetables.
 How we use food is how we think of it, so we usually think of rhubarb as a fruit.
 Get more rhubarb info here: So What Exactly is Rhubarb?

 I don’t have rhubarb in my garden, but a friend gave me some from hers.
 That distinctive rhubarb scent inspired me to make something that feels like spring.
 And spring is finally here.
 Really.
 Finally.
 Here.
 (How can you tell, that’s it’s been a crazy long winter here?)
 Strawberries and rhubarb are always the perfect combination of tart and sweet, and these strawberry rhubarb muffins are topped off with a crispy nut streusel, which brings it home.

 The fruit makes these muffins really moist and lovely and that little touch of cinnamon works itself in there beautifully.
 Make these muffins for a spring brunch or snack, and they freeze really well for a grab and go breakfast.